Soldiers in Niger fought for their lives but didn't get hostile fire pay

 The U.S. military training mission in Niger gained international attention in October after a dozen American soldiers were ambushed by some 50 fighters associated with the Islamic State Greater Sahara.

-Three Green Berets were killed in the firefighter: Bryan Black, 35, of Puyallup, Washington; Jeremiah Johnson, 39, of Springboro, Ohio; and Dustin Wright, 29, of Lyons, Georgia.
+Three soldiers were killed in the firefigh: Bryan Black, 35, of Puyallup, Washington; Jeremiah Johnson, 39, of Springboro, Ohio; and Dustin Wright, 29, of Lyons, Georgia.

 A fourth soldier, Sgt.
 La David Johnson, was missing for nearly 48 hours before he was found dead.